NaturalInflux/arc-raiders-countdown-bot/SYSTEM_DOCUMENTATION.md

 - **Parameters**: `limit=1`, `t=day`, `raw_json=1`

 ### Post Filtering
-- **Media Requirement**: Only posts with images or videos are selected
-- **Video Priority**: Prefers video posts over image posts when available
+- **Media Optional**: Posts are selected regardless of media presence, but media is attached if available
 - **Score Filtering**: Gets the top-voted post of the day
 - **Content Validation**: Ensures post has valid title and URL